macagua/example.flask.api/README.rst

 Make requests
 =============

-the ``curl`` command allows you to quickly test an API from the terminal without the need for having to download a specific application.
+The ``curl`` command allows you to quickly test an API from the terminal without the need for having to download a specific application.